We've got you covered.

 The Requirements: 2 essays of up to 250 words; 2 short-answer lists.

 There’s no nice way to say this: the USC application is kind of all over the place.
 It kicks off by asking applicants to choose one of three prompts, two of which overlap with the Common App, and it just gets stranger from there.
-You’ll be asked about everything from your academic interests to your personal hashtag, so our best piece of advice is, buckle up.
+You’ll be asked about everything from your academic interests to your life’s theme song, so our best piece of advice is, buckle up.
 Oh, and also remember that you should use every essay as an opportunity to showcase something different about yourself. 😉

 To rephrase the question: What experiences have exposed your personal blindspots?
 When have you been forced to admit that you were wrong?
 This first option may be the most challenging of the three because it requires a great deal of self-awareness and introspection.
 A successful essay will showcase your humility, intelligence, and adaptability.
 Maybe you never used to think of your teachers as people with lives outside of school until the day your family put your dog down and your English teacher offered you some words of comfort.
 How did your perspective change?
 What did you learn about the universal nature of grief?
 Don’t limit yourself to stories about conflict and don’t worry about being right or wrong.
 The most interesting essays will focus on small, personal moments that have shaped the way you see the world.